South Korea's Moon Jae-in walks delicate line between North Korea and US

 But that popularity belies a degree of weakness in the President's position, said ANU's Kim.

-Moon was buoyed by the "candlelight coalition" of centrists and progressives, named for the mass protests which help drive Park from office, but his ruling Democratic Party only holds 40% of the seats in the National Assembly, and is dependent on support from smaller parties, in particular the centrist People's Party.
+Moon was buoyed by the "candlelight revolution" of centrists and progressives, named for the mass protests which help drive Park from office, but his ruling Democratic Party only holds 40% of the seats in the National Assembly, and is dependent on support from smaller parties, in particular the centrist People's Party.

 Any drop in popularity could see increased opposition in the Assembly, according to Kim.
 "How forgiving the Korean public will be is entirely up to how quickly (Moon) can perform and improve Korea's economic conditions," she said.